leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 helper](#datahelper).

-Note that the `Reader` returns null data objects for elements not carrying any data according to the [LOM standard](lom_structure.md), and when requesting the `firstData` of an element that does not exist at all in the set of the current ILIAS object.
+Note that the `Reader` returns null data objects for elements not carrying any data, and when requesting the `firstData` of an element that does not exist at all in the set of the current ILIAS object.

 ### Examples